-- A developing ability to recognise changes required in nursing activity and in consultation with the RN, implements and record such changes, as necessary; - An ability to relate theoretical concepts to practice; and/or - Requiring assistance in complex situations and in determining priorities.

-(a) Pay point 3 refers to the pay point to which an EN has been appointed.

-(b) An Employee will be appointed to this pay point based on training and experience including: Not more than one further year of practical experience in the provision of nursing care and/or services, in addition to the experience, skill and knowledge requirements specified for pay point 2; and the undertaking of inservice training, subject to its provision by the employing agency, from time to time.
+- A developing ability to recognise changes required in nursing activity and in consultation with the RN, implements and record such changes, as necessary; - An ability to relate theoretical concepts to practice; and/or - Requiring assistance in complex situations and in determining priorities. - A.2.3 Enrolled Nurse (With Notation) Pay point 3 - (a) Pay point 3 refers to the pay point to which an EN has been appointed. - (b) An Employee will be appointed to this pay point based on training and experience including: Not more than one further year of practical experience in the provision of nursing care and/or services, in addition to the experience, skill and knowledge requirements specified for pay point 2; and the undertaking of inservice training, subject to its provision by the employing agency, from time to time.